top of page

 What KPIs Are Really For

-See whether results are being achieved
+• Know whether results from strategy are being achieved

-Test and validate the strategy's cause-effect relationships
+• Test and validate the strategy's cause-effect relationships

-Make decisions based on evidence rather than assumption
+• Make decisions based on evidence rather than assumption

-It is one major reason why the gap between strategy and execution remains one of the most persistent and frustrating challenges leadership teams face.
+Designing KPIs as credible evidence of performance is an organizational capability in its own right — one most organizations have not deliberately developed.
+That is one major reason why the gap between strategy and execution remains one of the most persistent and frustrating challenges leadership teams face.

 Strategy is a hypothesis, not a plan.
 And like any hypothesis, it requires constant testing and revision.

-That demands two things: situational awareness of how the external environment is changing, and credible internal evidence of whether the organization is actually improving, developing needed capabilities, and achieving the results needed to succeed.
+2. credible internal evidence of whether the organization is actually improving, developing needed capabilities, and achieving the results needed to succeed.

 Food for Thought: